Skip to main content

 Description

-The Capacity Building Workshop on Developing Young Children-Friendly Public Spaces equipped City Agencies engineers and staff with knowledge and tools to design inclusive, safe, and engaging public spaces.
-Through presentations, case studies, and hands-on design exercises, participants improved their technical understanding and committed to integrating child- and caregiver-friendly elements in future park projects.
+Various technical trainings on design, data collection and MEL have equipped city officials with tools to design inclusive, safe, and engaging public spaces and monitor the project impact regularly.
+Through presentations, case studies, and hands-on design exercises, participants improved their technical understanding and committed to apply learning in future parks and ECD centres projects.
 The second and third training was done as a combination of MEL and on how to design a open space or park based on ground situation.
-It trained participants in data collection, monitoring, and evaluation using tools like People Moving Counts, Activity Mapping, and Intercept Surveys, including a pilot survey at Gulab Bagh to inform child-friendly urban design
+A dedicated MEL training with pilot on-ground surveys trained participants in data collection, monitoring, and evaluation of projects using tools like People Moving Counts, Activity Mapping, and Intercept Surveys.
+The city also conducted 2-day ECD training with 43 ICDS and Health Department staff on the topic of parental wellbeing, outdoor play, and responsive caregiving and co-created action plan to integrate learnings into their routine services.

 Voices from the ground